Honey Chamomile Crêpe Cake

 How to cook crêpes:

 The French don’t call this a mille-crêpe cake for nothin.
-This cake comes together crêpe by crêpe.
-Think of your time standing at the stove flipping crêpes as an active baking time or a meditation.
+This cake recipe comes together crêpe by crêpe.
+Think of your time standing at the stove flipping crêpes as an active baking time or meditation.

-How to make crêpe cake filling:
+How to make the crêpe cake filling:

-While the crepes chill, in a medium bowl with a spatula, gently whisk together a bit of cream, mascarpone, honey and powdered sugar.
+While the crêpes chill, in a medium bowl with a spatula, gently whisk together a bit of cream, mascarpone, honey, and powdered sugar.
 Using a hand mixer, or in the bowl of a stand mixer with a whisk attachment, whip heavy cream to soft peaks.

-Fold together the whipped cream and mascarpone for a lightly sweetened sturdy crepe filling, reserving some of the soft whipped cream for topping the cake.
+Fold together the whipped cream and mascarpone for a lightly sweetened sturdy crêpe filling, reserving some of the soft whipped cream for topping the cake.

 How to assemble the crêpe cake: